foomo/gocontentful/README.md

 Contentful supports Rich Text editing and sooner or later you'll want to convert that to HTML:

-`htmlText := people.RichTextToHtml(person.Resume(), linkResolver, imageResolver)`
+`htmlText := people.RichTextToHtml(person.Resume(), linkResolver, entryLinkResolver, imageResolver, locale)`

-_Note: linkResolver and imageResolver are two functions that resolve URLs for links and attributes for embedded image assets.
+_Note: linkResolver, entryLinkResolver and imageResolver are functions that resolve URLs for links and attributes for embedded image assets.
 See API documentation below._

 ...or the other way around (often used when digesting data from external sources):